 If any of the following circumstances occurs to a Member, it shall notify the Exchange promptly and report to the Exchange in writing within ten (10) trading days:

-1. change of the legal representative;
+1. change of the legal representative , chairman of board of directors, general manager, chief risk officer;

 2. change of registered capital or more than 5% of the stake;